Azure/ResourceModules/docs/wiki/The library - Module design.md

 Use the following naming standard for module files and folders:

-- Module folders are in camelCase and their name reflects the main resource type of the Bicep module they are hosting (e.g. `storageAccounts`, `virtualMachines`).
+- Module folders are in camelCase and their name reflects the main resource type of the Bicep module they are hosting (e.g., `storageAccounts`, `virtualMachines`).
 - Cross-referenced and extension resource modules are placed in the `.bicep` subfolder and named `nested_<crossReferencedResourceType>.bicep`

   ``` txt